 - Technology is about powerful experiences

 Learning about the uses of virtual reality technology at DENSI gave me a very clear idea of how I wanted to use this to give children rich classroom experiences.
 We’ve got a converted double-decker bus in our playground and, with the addition of VR kits, we’ll be able to take pupils on journeys all over the world and beyond.
 These are experiences that will reap rewards across the curriculum.

 - Social media has a real place in education

-There’s nothing quite like standing in a conference hall in America and telling everyone about a self-produced music video that your class have just put on YouTube only to see a blanket of phones being brought out instantly to watch it.
-Back in the UK my class were suddenly seeing a huge spike in views and comments from individuals across the USA.
+There’s nothing quite like standing in a conference hall in America and telling everyone about a self-produced music video that your class has just put on YouTube only to see a blanket of phones being brought out instantly to watch it.
+Back in the UK, my class was suddenly seeing a huge spike in views and comments from individuals across the USA.
 This class motivation would be hard to find in any other setting.

 - Even the smallest of conversations can lead to big ideas

 ‘Small talk’ can be the straw that breaks the camel’s back when you’re a tired teacher at the end of another busy school year yet it was random conversations in lunch queues and breaks between workshops where I picked up some of the best new tech ideas.
 Whether it’s using Padlet for class discussions or Go Noodle for brain breaks or Discovery SOS with digital media, my school now has a list of new resources and ideas to support our teaching.

 - Far more unites us than divides us